-9. Accreditation of Medical Examiners is linked to the ability of the laboratory to complete toxicology analysis within specified time frames.
-According to the accreditation standards for medical examiners, the turnaround time for autopsy reports in homicide investigation should be 60 days or less.
+9. According to the accreditation standards for medical examiners, the turnaround time for autopsy reports in homicide investigation should be 60 days or less.
 In non-homicide death investigations, the number of deaths caused by drug overdose is also increasing as the population increases.
 During FY 2014, the average turnaround time for postmortem toxicology reports was approximately 46 days, which limits the opportunity of the medical examiner to issue the autopsy report within 60 days since additional information may need to be collected and considered after the toxicology report is completed.
 The laboratory is utilizing computer simulation modeling to help identify staffing needs in the toxicology unit.